AdamNJG/basic-reactive-mediator/README.md

-# The readme for each part of this project are in their respecive folders
+## The readme for each part of this project are in their respective folders